An authorised International Baccalaureate World School

 Years 7 To 10 Electives Programme

-Our Electives Program is designed to broaden the students’ experience within and beyond the curriculum.
+Preshil’s Electives Programme is designed to broaden the students’ experience within and beyond the curriculum.
 It offers opportunities to extend or deepen their knowledge in a particular area of study or ignites a passion for a particular general interest.
-The program runs for two periods a week.
+The programme runs for two periods a week.
 Staff, parents, past students and others, within the school community, may offer subjects about which they are passionate, have specialist knowledge or expertise.
 Each term students are able to choose from a wide variety of subjects including the arts, science, technology, construction and sport.
-The Electives Program aims to build on Preshil’s enduring commitment to making, choosing, building, playmaking and performing.
+The Electives Programme aims to build on Preshil’s enduring commitment to making, choosing, building, playmaking and performing.

 Careers and Pathways

 Preshil students are encouraged to identify their interests and strengths and begin thinking about potential career and future pathways beyond school.
-As part of our Year 10 Careers Program, all year 10 students participate in the Careers Program for one period per week for 1 term, during the Electives Program in Term 2 or 3.
+As part of our Year 10 Careers Programme, all year 10 students participate in the Careers Programme for one period per week for 1 term, during the Electives Programme in Term 2 or 3.
 Students explore the mechanics of VCE, the ATAR and study scores, different tertiary study options, tertiary course pre-requisites and the implications of these for VCE subject choices.
 They also investigate alternatives to further study, employment and industry bodies, and a number of other relevant topics.
-Students also participate in a one week work experience program that gives them practical insight into a workplace of interest.
+Students also participate in a one week work experience Programme that gives them practical insight into a workplace of interest.
 Students and parents are encouraged to make an appointment with the Careers Coordinator so they can offer assistance and support.
 Please visit our dedicated Careers Website for further information.